manasa-arun/python/content/en/Tips/for-keyword-in-python.md

 value = 10
 value = 20
 value = 30
-For completed values
+values completed
 ```
 ## Summary
-In this tutorial we learnt about Python `for` keyword usage and examples to better understand.
+In this tutorial we learnt about Python `for` keyword usage with the help of simple examples.